caylent-solutions/terraform-modules/CONTRIBUTING.md

 1. Automated checks will validate your module against all policies
 2. Code owners will be automatically notified for review
 3. All checks must pass and reviews must be approved before merging

+### Test Execution in Pull Requests

+- **For Caylent Contributors**: Tests will run automatically as part of the PR validation
+- **For External Contributors**: Tests require explicit approval from a Caylent maintainer before running
+  - This is a security measure to prevent potentially harmful code from running in our CI environment
+  - A Caylent maintainer will review your code and approve the test run if it appears safe
+  - After approval, tests will run automatically

 ## Getting Help